Manila (province)

 Manila, also known as Tondo until 1859, was a province of the Captaincy General of the Philippines that encompassed former pre-Hispanic polities of Tondo, Maynila, and Namayan.
 In 1898, it comprised the city of Manila (primarily referring to present-day Intramuros) and 23 other municipalities.
-In 1901, the province was dissolved, with the city of Manila absorbing six of its smaller neighboring municipalities.
+In 1901, the province was dissolved, with the city of Manila absorbing five of its smaller neighboring municipalities.
 The remaining part was merged with the adjacent district of Morong to form the province of Rizal.

 Cities and municipalities

 View of the Pasig River and the city of Manila with its walls from a pueblo, north of the Pasig River.
 Province of Tondo.
 Circa 1789-1794.

 The province was last composed of the City of Manila and 23 other municipalities.
-The districts of Binondo, Dilao, Ermita, Malate, Pandacan, Quiapo, Sampaloc, San Miguel, Santa Ana, Santa Cruz, and Tondo are often referred to as "pueblos", "arrabales" ("suburbs") or "neighbourhoods" of Manila.
+The districts of Binondo, Quiapo, Sampaloc, San Miguel, Santa Cruz, and Tondo are often referred to as "pueblos", "arrabales" ("suburbs") or "neighbourhoods" of Manila.
 The name Manila originally referred to the "city within the walls" (now Intramuros), but its meaning eventually came to include the suburbs surrounding it, leading to confusion about which places constitute "Manila" in the late 19th century.
 From the 1860s onward, the area was often referred to as Ciudad de Manila y sus arrabales ("The City of Manila and its suburbs") or as Manila y los pueblos de extramuros ("Manila and the communities outside the walls").
 The present-day City of Manila includes all these areas.

-The municipalities of Antipolo, Boso-Boso, Cainta and Taytay were also part of the province, then known as Tondo, until 1853 when it was annexed to Distrito Politico-Militar de los Montes de San Mateo (later known as Distrito Politico-Militar de Morong).
+The municipalities of Antipolo, Boso-Boso, Cainta and Taytay were also part of the province, then known as Tondo, until 1853 when it was annexed to Distrito Político-Militar de los Montes de San Mateo (later known as Distrito Político-Militar de Morong).

 The table below presents information from the cited source.